serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 No, Carrie-Anne Moss didn't act in three roles.
 This grid is showing all movie cast records for now, as we didn't tell what filter it should apply yet.

 PersonMovieGrid should know the person it shows the movie cast records for.
-So, we add a *PersonID* property to this grid.
+We need to add a *PersonID* property to this grid.
 This *PersonID* should be passed somehow to list service for filtering.

 ```ts
 namespace MovieTutorial.MovieDB